Disease Guide ·Cushing's Disease ·2026

 Secondary Conditions

-Cushing's causes secondary problems — diabetes, urinary tract infections, skin infections, blood clots.
-Some insurers link secondary conditions to the Cushing's diagnosis.
+Cushing's causes secondary problems - diabetes, UTIs, skin and blood infections.
+Some insurers link secondary conditions to Cushing's diagnosis.
 If Cushing's is excluded, related conditions may also be denied.
-This cascading exclusion can be financially devastating.

 🇺🇸 US Pet Insurance Guide